react-static/react-static/docs/node-api.md

 ### `reloadRoutes`

 Intended for use in your `static.config.js` during development.
-When called it will rebuild all of your your routes and routeData by calling `config.getRoutes()` again.
+When called it will rebuild all of your routes and routeData by calling `config.getRoutes()` again.
 Any new routes or data returned will be hot-reloaded into your running development application.
 Its main use cases are very applicable if your routes or routeData are changing constantly during development and you do not want to restart the dev server.
 You can use this method to reload when local files are changed, update at a set timing interval, or even subscribe to an event stream from an API or CMS.

+- Arguments
+  - `paths: Array` - The paths to reload (defaults to all).
+- Returns a `Promise`

 Example: